cu-cspb-2270-Spring-2022/assignment-vector10/README.md

 ```console
 jovyan@jupyter-yourcuid:~$ ./run_app
 ```
-you can debug in terminal by using gdb
+you can debug in terminal using gdb

 ## Dependencies
 you need ''gcc'' and ''cmake'' installed to be able to compile this code.